3lemenoP/Research/source/content/index.md

 ---

 ## GENERATIVE PROCESSING
-Here’s where I work through more loosely formed reflections, partial analyses, and early-stage conceptual links...
+Here’s where I work through more loosely formed reflections, partial analyses, a#nd early-stage conceptual links...
 Area for things I'm learning about.

 | Title                                                                        |
 | ---------------------------------------------------------------------------- |